adon-cloudcannon/landing-page-test/src/collections/posts/2014-11-15-how-the-facebook-content-placeholder-works.md

 I have been looking for a situation I can use a loader like this but sadly one has not come up yet.
 I may use it for the upcoming GitHub integration while I am loading the list of repositories.
 If you found this useful or have any questions feel free to comment below.
 I am going to try to do one of these a week so if you see something you want deconstructed let me know.

 Note: I used unprefixed CSS in the code examples to keep it clean.
-You can use [Our CSS Prefixer](http://prefixr.cloudvent.net/){: target="_blank"} to get cross a cross browser version.
+You can use [Our CSS Prefixer](http://prefixr.cloudvent.net/)  to get cross a cross browser version.

 <style type="text/css">@-webkit-keyframes placeHolderShimmer{
         0%{